 Finally, after model deployment, the neural network is used to predict the future health of new patients.

-The data science and machine learning platform Neural Designer guides you through this process so that you focus on the medical aspects and not on the details behind machine learning.
+The data science and machine learning platform Neural Designer guides you through this process to focus on the medical aspects and not on the details behind machine learning.

 Machine learning enables us to build predictive models that help doctors predict the outcome of a disease and choose the best possible treatment for each patient.